PowerCodersOrg/powercoders.org/site/content/city/success-story-nisar-ahmed-hatami.md

   Nisar made it.
 He managed the journey to a safe country.
-He is a junior developer at a company he likes.
+He is a junior consultant at a company he likes.
 It seems like the perfect story.
 Through it all however, there were many times when he felt like giving up.
 “It’s just so hard to be away from your family and everyone you know and love.”
 He was lacking the kind of support network that reminds one of “home”.
 Now, he is